samsung-cnct/kraken-lib/Documentation/kraken-configs/helmconfigs.md

 # Kubernetes Helm configuration

-These are helm charts to be installed on cluster startup
+These are helm charts to be installed on cluster startup.

 ## Options
 ### Root Options